Shadow Projections

 Shadow Projections are crisp, geometric shadow-shapes cast by manmade structures—fences, railings, fire escapes, awnings, lamps—thrown onto walls and pavement as grids, stripes, ladders, and hard-edged diagonals.

 I use Shadow Projections as a way to name (and therefore reliably seek) a specific kind of shadow behavior: shadows that arrive as designed pattern.
-These aren’t the soft mood-shadows that simply darken a scene, and they aren’t organic silhouettes.
-They’re the city’s infrastructure acting like a projector—casting grids, bars, ladders, lattices, and repeating stripes onto whatever surface happens to be in range.
-In practice, Shadow Projections can create instant rhythm, carve clean diagonals, add depth to flat ground planes, and turn plain walls into graphic stages.
+These aren’t organic silhouettes and they aren’t just “nice light.”
+They’re the city’s built structures acting like projectors—casting grids, bars, ladders, lattices, and repeating stripes onto whatever surface happens to be in range.
+In practice, Shadow Projections can create instant rhythm, carve strong diagonals, build repetition without changing the subject, and turn plain walls into graphic stages.

 Shadow Projections are also wonderfully portable.
 They’re not tied to New York or to any one kind of neighborhood.
-Anywhere you have sun + a structured object + the right angle, you can find them: chain-link shadows in suburbs, fire escapes in cities, railings on steps, awnings over doors, even simple window grates.
-That portability is why they belong in the Lexicon: this is a repeatable way of seeing, not a one-off trick.
+Anywhere you have sun + a structured object + the right angle, you can find them—chain-link shadows in Queens, ironwork shadows in Brooklyn, formal architectural projections in Paris, and the same underlying geometry reappearing in Poland.
+That portability is exactly why they belong in the Photographic Lexicon: this is a repeatable way of seeing, not a one-off trick.

 A few quick ways to spot them in the field: